 The Exclude Paths are used to tell TortoiseSVN those paths for which it should not show icon overlays and status columns.
-This is useful if you have some very big working copies containing only libraries which you won't change at all and therefore don't need the overlays.
-For example:
+This is useful if you have some very big working copies containing only libraries which you won't change at all and therefore don't need the overlays, or if you only want TortoiseSVN to look in specific folders.